An Analysis of the Cornell Supplemental Essays 2020-2021

 In writing this essay, you must display your knowledge regarding the liberal arts approach taken by the College of Arts and Sciences.
 The school prides itself on encouraging openness, course diversity, and allowing students to design their own curriculum.
-Focus your essay both on your major, as well as on how being able to explore your options and have more freedom over your course selection is ideally suited to your learning style.
+Focus your essay on how being able to explore your options and have more freedom over your course selection is ideally suited to your learning style.
 Your anecdotes should focus less on the origin of your interests, and more on how you might respond to a relatively open curriculum.
 For example, outlining a situation where you took advantage of having agency in course selection can be an effective way to drive your point home.

 While you might be excited by the extracurricular opportunities that complement your major selection, the prompt strictly asks you to focus on the curriculum.
 How can you benefit from two majors in completely different areas?
 How can your goals be inspired by the courses, lectures, and facilities that the College of Arts and Sciences offer?
 Remember that many schools take a liberal arts approach.
 Admissions officers want to know why you’re applying specifically to Cornell’s School of Arts and Sciences over other colleges, so be as specific in talking about your goals and interests as possible.

-Like any other “why this school” essay, the Dyson School prompt wants to know why you’ve chosen Dyson over other undergraduate business schools, and how you would be an asset to the incoming class.
+Like any other “why this school” essay, the Johnson School prompt wants to know why you’ve chosen Johnson over other undergraduate business schools, and how you would be an asset to the incoming class.
 In other words, you have to elaborate on what makes the Dyson model ideally suited to your learning style, or the School of Hotel Administration perfect for your future career, and explain the reasons why you will be a valuable addition.

 If you’re applying to Dyson, you have to show that you’ve done your research on facilities and opportunities exclusive to Dyson.
-One of the key ways of doing so is to demonstrate your understanding of the unique Economics and Management B.S.
-Ask yourself how you’d benefit from this degree over a B.S. in Economics from another school, for example.
+One of the key ways of doing so is to demonstrate your understanding of the unique Economics and Management B.S or ask yourself how you’d benefit from this degree over a B.S. in economics from another school, for example.
 What features will prepare you for a career as an entrepreneur or financial analyst?

 Don’t forget to leave space for how your experiences have prepared you to contribute to Dyson.
 If you’re planning to apply to this school, you should already have ventured into the world of business.
 Talk about any entrepreneurial initiatives you’ve taken, business-related summer programs you’ve attended, and mention if you have any unusual goals that can distinguish you from other prospective business students.
 Expand on the skills and values you picked up on the way.
 Dyson students are allowed to double major with a major at CALS so if your passion for business has a life sciences aspect to it, you should definitely include that in your essay!

-Don’t forget the second part of the prompt.
-What personal traits make you a qualified candidate for this extremely specialized program?
-While you should mention how your academics and extracurriculars have contributed to your career goals in the hotel business, the second part of the prompt specifically asks that you consider the more “human” side of the occupation.
-Do you have the qualities it takes to work in hotel administration, such as empathy, ability to communicate, cultural awareness and teamwork skills?
-Provide examples and add any anecdotes that will help admissions officers understand the experiences that helped you make this decision and that will aid you in a successful career in the hospitality industry and showcase your potential to thrive after you leave Cornell.
+While you should mention how your academics and extracurriculars have contributed to your career goals in the hotel business, you must also consider the more human side of the occupation.
+Do you have the qualities it takes to work in hotel administration, such as empathy, ability to communicate, cultural awareness, and teamwork skills?
+Provide examples and add any anecdotes that will help admissions officers both understand your interest in the hospitality industry and showcase your potential to thrive after you leave Cornell.

 College of Engineering